 Euro zone leaders meet on Friday to set the parameters of that package and agree a "competitiveness pact" Germany and France want implemented as part of any deal on the crisis.

-Expectations are high that Europe will agree to a cut in the average 5.8 percent interest rate it is charging on over 40 billion euros worth of loans but there are concerns that will be like sticking a Band-Aid on a gaping wound.
+Expectations are high that Europe will agree to a cut in the average 5.8 percent interest rate it is charging on over 40 billion euros worth of loans but opposition lawmakers warned that was not enough.

 A Reuters spreadsheet model of Ireland's debt trajectory has shown that a cut in the interest rate would only have a marginal impact on Dublin's debt mountain, which the IMF has said could hit 125 percent of Gross Domestic Product (GDP) by 2013, and suggests bolder steps would be needed.